CoolQMan/Kisaan-Mitra/README.md

    # For iOS (Not tested on iOS but you can try)
    flutter build ios --release
    ```

+## 🔑 Demo Account

+To quickly test the application without registration, you can use this pre-configured demo account:

+- **Email**: farmer@example.com
+- **Password**: password123

+Alternatively, you can use:
+- **Email**: test@example.com
+- **Password**: test123

+These credentials are automatically configured in the app's authentication service for development and testing purposes.

 ## 📋 Project Structure